Part Two

 I wasn’t sure if he would understand, but after looking at me for a moment he said, “Nice to meet you, Glenn.
 What brings you here all the way from Canada?”
 His voice carried a tremor as he was very frail, but I could understand him well enough.

 I thought, “Great, we can communicate.”
 I wrote that I was attending the university and living nearby.
-We continued like that for a while, until I said I needed to go, as I had to prepare the roast for Christmas dinner.
+We continued like that for a while, until I said I needed to go, as I had to help prepare our Christmas dinner.

 “It was very nice to meet you,” he said as I got up to leave his room.